 Although the quality of a pearl weave varies greatly depending on its tightness and how it is manufactured.

 A good pearl weave will have the characteristics above and be soft and supple.
-On the other side, Poorly made pearl weave GIs are stiff, rough, and challenging to train in.
+Conversely, Poorly made pearl weave GIs are stiff, rough, and challenging to train in.

 Pearl weave has the disadvantage of rarely shrinking.
-So, if you need to shrink the Gi and it only needs to come down a little, you should be fine.
+So, you should be fine if you need to shrink the Gi, and it only needs to come down a little.

 Examples of pearl weave Jiu Jitsu Gi

-- Tatami Nova Absolute Gi: 350GSM Pearl Weave Jacket and 10 oz. cotton tapered pants.
+2. Tatami Nova Absolute Gi: 350GSM Pearl Weave Jacket and 10 oz.
+Cotton tapered pants.
 (Check It Out On Forza Sports Store)

 Double Weave